projectacrn/acrn-hypervisor/doc/developer-guides/hld/virtio-net.rst

 sure the MacVTap interface name includes the keyword ``tap``.)

-Once the MacVTap interface is created, the User VM can be launched by adding a PCI slot to the device model acrn-dm as shown below.
+Once the MacVTap interface is created, the User VM can be launched by adding a PCI slot to the Device Model acrn-dm as shown below.

 .. code-block:: none